On Tamagawa numbers of CM tori: Abstract

 \section{Abstract}

-In this article we investigate the problem of computing Tamagawa numbers of CM tori, which play an important role in counting polarized CM abelian varieties, polarized abelian varieties with commutative endomorphism algebras over finite fields, and components of unitary Shimura varieties.
-Using Ono's formula and extending the methods of Li-R\"ud and Guo-Sheu-Yu, we make a systematic study on Galois cohomological groups in question and compute the Tamagawa numbers of CM tori associated to various Galois CM fields.
-We also show that every (positive or negative) power of $2$ is the Tamagawa number of a CM tori provided that a generalized Landau conjecture holds true, and show an evidence of our result unconditionally.
+In this article we investigate the problem of computing Tamagawa numbers of CM tori.
+This problem arises naturally from the problem of counting polarized abelian varieties with commutative endomorphism algebras over finite fields, and polarized CM abelian varieties and components of unitary Shimura varieties in the works of Achter--Altug--Garcia--Gordon and of Guo--Sheu--Yu, respectively.
+We make a systematic study on Galois cohomology groups in a more general setting and compute the Tamagawa numbers of CM tori associated to various Galois CM fields.
+Furthermore, we show that every (positive or negative) power of $2$ is the Tamagawa number of a CM tori, proving the analogous conjecture of Ono for CM tori.